TITLE XXXV

 Section 383:10-d

-383:10-d Consumer Complaints and Restitution. – The commissioner shall have exclusive authority and jurisdiction to investigate conduct that is or may be an unfair or deceptive act or practice under RSA 358-A and exempt under RSA 358-A:3, I or that may violate any of the provisions of Titles XXXV and XXXVI and administrative rules adopted thereunder.
+383:10-d Consumer Complaints and Restitution. – The commissioner shall have exclusive authority and jurisdiction to investigate conduct that may violate any of the provisions of RSA 361-A, RSA 361-E, and Titles XXXV and XXXVI and administrative rules adopted thereunder.
 The commissioner may hold hearings relative to such conduct and may order restitution for a person or persons adversely affected by such conduct.
-The commissioner may request the assistance and services of the consumer protection and antitrust bureau of the department of justice.
-In the instance of conduct involving an alleged criminal offense, the commissioner shall refer to the department of justice all aspects relevant to the criminal investigation and prosecution of such matter.
+The commissioner may request the assistance and services of the department of justice and shall delegate to the department of justice the authority to investigate criminal conduct under this section.
+The commissioner shall provide the department of justice information relevant to the criminal investigation of such matters, if applicable, and shall cooperate with such investigation and prosecution.
+The commissioner may also share information with state and federal regulators, and may share information with law enforcement agencies for the purpose of criminal investigations.

 Section 383:10-e

-383:10-e Confidentiality of Consumer Complaints. – The commissioner may disclose to the public the number and type of complaints or inquiries filed by consumers against a particular person or entity; provided, however, that no such disclosure shall abridge the confidentiality of consumer complaints or inquiries.
+383:10-e Confidentiality of Consumer Complaints. – The commissioner may disclose to the public the number and type of complaints and disposition of complaints filed by consumers against a particular person or entity; provided, however, that no such disclosure shall abridge the confidentiality of consumer complaints or inquiries.

 Section 383:10-f

-383:10-f Consumer Complaint Administrator. – The commissioner shall annually designate one person from within the banking department who shall administer and coordinate the commissioner's response to consumer complaints concerning conduct in trade or commerce licensed under Title XXXVI or RSA 361-A, or conduct which is alleged to be an unfair or deceptive practice under the provisions of RSA 383:10-d.
+383:10-f Consumer Complaint Administrator. – The commissioner shall annually designate one person from within the banking department who shall administer and coordinate the commissioner's response to consumer complaints concerning conduct in trade or commerce licensed or regulated under Title XXXV, Title XXXVI, RSA 361-A, or RSA 361-E or conduct which is alleged to be an unfair or deceptive practice under the provisions of RSA 383:10-d.

 Section 383:11